jorgemota1978/itembaseCurrencyConvert/README.md

 ### How to send requests

-You can send requests via Swagger.
+1. You can send requests via Swagger.
 Please access: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)
+2. You can send requests in Java, please see examples in class IntegrationTests
+3. With curl command, example: curl -d '{"from":"EUR", "to":"USD", "amount":200.04}' -H "Content-Type: application/json" -X POST http://localhost:8080/currency/convert

 ### How is the application designed